F-Ruxton/wtw-website/README.md

   - [ ] Automatic copying of images from drive

 - [ ] General
-  - [ ] Favicon and page title to change
   - [ ] Page change setState error
   - [ ] Responsive (have multiple image sizes)
   - [ ] Turn off back end and see what breaks